JasmineElm/Linux_Upskill_Challenge/04_-_Installation_and_Exploration.md

 The course talks about installing `mc`.
 I've used this before, but never found it as fast as `cd`-ing around teh system.
 Instead, I've installed another tool; `tree` (`sudo apt install tree`).

-`tree` gives us a tree-live view of the system.
+`tree` gives us a tree-like view of the system.
 It's perhaps easier to explain it with an example.
 If I issue `tree` in this repo, I see:

 ```text
 .